marorcas/csharp-resourcing/README.md

 - Implemented react datepicker for start date and end date fields of job creation form
 - Created form to create a temp

+### 7/11/2024

+- Created a context for selected link for the side bar